 The Water Authority's Board of Directors has amended a resolution for postretirement benefits.
-The Water Authority has been self-funding retiree benefits and as of May 31, 2013 has deferred a liability in the amount of \$1,734,981.
+The Water Authority has been self-funding retiree benefits and as of May 31, 2014 had net OPEB obligation of \$2,059,485.

 Accrued Vacation and Sick Leave